Florida, LSU lead SEC baseball supers charge

 Big Bats

 Hayden Travinski and Cade Beloso hit back-to-back homers in the fifth inning to help LSU past Oregon State 13-7. ...
-Kurtis Byrne went 4 for 5 with two homers to lead TCU past No. 3 Arkansas 12-4.
-Tre Richardson went deep and drove in three runs a day after he homered three times, including two grand slams, and tied the NCAA Tournament record with 11 RBI. ...
+Braden Montgomery went 3-for-4 with a home run in Stanford's 7-1 win over Texas A&M. ...
+Kurtis Byrne went 4-for-5 with two homers to lead TCU past No. 3 Arkansas 12-4.
+Tre Richardson went deep and drove in three runs a day after he homered three times, including two grand slams, and tied the NCAA tournament record with 11 RBIs. ...
+Alex Stone, who homered twice against Coastal Carolina on Sunday, went deep again as Duke beat the Chanticleers 12-0. ...
+Hunter Gilliam and Ryan Waldschmidt hit RBI doubles in the sixth inning to help Kentucky to a 4-2 win over Indiana. ...
 Dustin Dickerson homered for the second straight game, this time hitting a tiebreaking three-run shot in the sixth inning to help Southern Mississippi past Penn 11-7.

 Mound Marvels

+Pac-12 pitcher of the year Quinn Mathews, who threw 114 pitches in seven strong innings in the regional opener against San Jose State, came back on two days' rest to throw 66 more in four innings of shutout relief against Texas A&M. ...
+Duke's Alex Gow and three relievers held Coastal Carolina to one hit through eight innings in a 12-3 victory. ...
 TCU's Cam Brown and Ben Abeldt combined to allow three hits against Arkansas, but issued six walks. ...
-Will Armistead struck out five while pitching 2 2/3 innings of one-hit shutout relief to finish Southern Miss' win. ...
+Will Armistead struck out five while pitching 2⅔ innings of one-hit shutout relief to finish Southern Miss' win. ...
+Mason Moore pitched five innings of shutout relief for Kentucky. ...
 Florida's Ryan Slater pitched five shutout innings in his third start of the season, and he allowed two runs over eight innings in three regional appearances.

 Around the Horn

+The SEC also sent six teams to super regionals in 2004 and 2018. ...
 Indiana State announced Monday it would be unable to host its super regional because of a prior commitment to host the Indiana Special Olympics for the 51st straight year.
 Indiana State, as a national seed, would have been in line to host against an unseeded TCU. ...
 LSU is in supers for the eighth time since 2012 and 16th time overall, second-most to Florida State's 17. ...
 TCU is in supers for the first time since 2018. ...
 Arkansas failed to get out of regionals for the first time since 2017. ...
-Southern Miss is in supers for the second straight year under Scott Berry, who is retiring after the season.
+Southern Miss is in supers for the second straight year under Scott Berry, who is retiring after the season. ...
+Duke made supers for the third time since 2018. ...
+Kentucky's only other regional title came in 2017.